ChooiChunWei/Agent-Client-Management-System-Exercise/README.md

 # Agent-Client Management System (Exercise)
 This is an Android Studio exercise provided by my company during my internship.
 The main purpose of this exercise is for me to learn creating the Graphic User Interface(GUI) of a mobile application using Kotlin.
+Besides, I also learnt and implement Realm Database in this system.
 <br></br>

 ## System Introduction